Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 • 🏕️ Set up camp

-• 🍳 Cooking was very difficult because of leeches
+• 🍳 Cooking was very difficult because of the leeches

 • 😩 Constant leech attacks throughout the night